Digital links for Making Tax Digital

 Yes.
 Bridging software was introduced as a temporary solution back in 2019, but HMRC has decided to keep it in place.

 There’s no cut off date for using bridging software.
-But submitting your returns will become more complicated if you need to use multiple spreadsheets when making tax digital for self employed comes into effect.
+But submitting your returns will become more complicated if you need to use multiple spreadsheets when MTD for IT comes into effect.

 Making Tax Digital software